The 2017 Virginia General Assembly session begins in

-Usually R.S. starts posting bills after January 1st, on the R.S. website you can post comments publically and you can create your own list of bills to track for no charge.
+Richmond Sunlight can have delays in Bills being posted prior to January 1st, and sometimes pre-session the R.S. website can have other issues.
+On R.S. you can post comments publically and you can create your own list of bills to track for no charge.
 But there is no email notification for bills being posted, assigned to a committee and placed on a hearing docket, any amendments or bill movement.
 You must remember to check each bill everyday with this site.

 If want to stay up-to-date on this blog for Action Alerts you can either:

 - Sign up for newsfeeds via Posts (Atom) , netvibe Google and My Yahoo